pyretis.pyvisa package

 VisualApp (pyretis.pyvisa.visualize.VisualApp)

-A QtWidget class that holds an user-defined figure.
+A QtWidget class that holds a user-defined figure.

 VisualObject